 An art project created by Eames Demetrios, Kcymaerxthaere is made up of a series of plaques and other markers around the world.
 Each of these markers honors a story or event from a parallel universe that, according to Demetrios, “co-exists to some degree with ours.”
 Most of these installations are bronze or stone plaques inscribed with stories but some are larger, even entire buildings.
 As of 2021, there are more than 140 sites spread across six continents and 30 countries.

 Within this imagined world, the Hornby Uintotherium is one of the smallest of the Uintotheria.
 They are usually quite docile, although occasionally a stubborn one can do some damage.
 Uintotheria look somewhat like rhinoceroses, according to lore, but they have strange knobs and protrusions on their heads.
 Some people say they are shy because of how they look.

-(And don’t miss the Denman Island Ferry looking for the Uintotheria–they are definitely quite elusive.
-The marker should be easier to find.)
+Don’t miss the Denman Island Ferry searching for the Uintotheria—they are definitely quite elusive.
+The marker should be easier to find.

 Know Before You Go

 Take BC ferry from Horseshoe Bay in Vancouver to Nanaimo, drive up Vancouver Island to Buckley Bay (45 minutes).
 From there, take the ferry to Denman Island.
 Drive across Denman Island and take the ferry to Hornby Island.
 The plaque is installed at the Thatch Pub, right where the ferry from Denman island lands.